Enterprise Solar

 We are committed to thoughtfully developing facilities with careful consideration of the land and surrounding community, at every stage of the project, from initial siting through decommissioning.
 A critical step in all of our projects is soliciting feedback to help shape our plans.
 Through careful site selection, project design, and use of best management practices during construction and operations, our solar facilities are designed to minimize impacts to the natural environment, including wildlife, habitat, and important aquatic resources.

-Most of the impacts during construction are temporary and will be restored upon completion of construction.
+Most of the impacts during construction are temporary and will be restored upon completion.
 We will work with farmers and ranchers to minimize the impact on farming and ranching operations.
-We will utilize a common technology whereby steel posts are driven into the ground, and are later removed at the end of the facility’s useful life.
+We will utilize a common technology whereby steel posts are driven directly into the ground.
+The posts are pulled out at the end of the facility’s useful life, and the land is restored to its original condition.

 The project will utilize a “light on land” approach during construction and operations and will encourage native grasses to grow within the project footprint after construction to provide erosion control and limit dirt and dust from settling on the solar panels.